heagoo/index_map/README.md

 It looks similar with std::unordered_map, but with some differences:
 1) Only accept integer type as the key
 2) Some interface may be not implemented yet (especially for c++17 and c++20)
-3) Make value continuously stored in memory to make value iteration much more efficient
+3) Make values continuously stored in memory to make value iteration much more efficient

 Here is some performance comparison (latency in micro-second, lower is better, tested on Xeon 6140):